W. Golf collects four MW honors

-Leslie Spalding enters her fourth season as head coach at San Diego State in 2014-15, continuing her quest to establish the Aztecs as a national force in collegiate women's golf.
-A 10-year veteran of the LPGA Tour, Spalding served as head coach at Montana State for four seasons prior to her arrival on Montezuma Mesa.
+Leslie Spalding enters her seventh season as head coach at San Diego State in 2017-18, continuing her quest to establish the Aztecs as a national force in collegiate women's golf.
+A 10-year veteran of the LPGA Tour, Spalding arrived on Montezuma Mesa after serving as head coach at Montana State for four seasons from 2007-11.